githedgehog/docs/docs/install-upgrade/build-wiring.md

 ### VPC Peering

-This is what is needed for VPCs to talk to each other.
-There are two varieties local and remote.
+VPCs need VPC Peerings to talk to each other.
+VPC Peerings come in two varieties: local and remote.

 #### Local VPC Peering